vartan/vartan.github.io/_posts/2015-12-01-avoiding-the-california-dmv-using-nodejs.md

 The DMV needs no introduction; you don't need to be convinced that the DMV website is a hassle.
 This project exists because the DMV exists.

-I developed this over the summer when trying to book an appointment at the DMV for someone.
+I developed [the California DMV Poller](https://github.com/vartan/ca-dmv-poller) over the summer when trying to book an appointment at the DMV for someone.
 All appointments were booked 2-3 months in advance at my local DMV office, and I decided to do something about it.

 Why use this?